 The Pre-Prep reading scheme is of our own creation, devised specifically to draw boys into the magic of books, and reading.
 Titles are carefully selected and a wide range of styles presented, including many non-fiction works which often capture a boy's interest more readily than fiction.
 Discussion is an essential part of learning to read, and we encourage our emerging readers to use predictive and reasoning skills while chatting about the pictures and storylines in their books.

-French begins in Reception by being integrated into the daily routine, for example taking the register in French or reading a story in French, and progresses to a 30-minute lesson each week for boys in Year 2.
+French begins in Reception by being integrated into the daily routine, for example taking the register in French or reading a story in French.
+All boys receive a French teaching from a specialist subject teacher starting in Reception.
 A French immersion day each year introduces the boys to the delights of French food, culture and wider use of the language.
 Extension work is arranged for any native French speakers.

 In the Pre-Prep, the bountiful resources on our doorstep are used extensively as the boys focus initially on their local environment, establishing an awareness of where we live in this world through first-hand observation.
 Orienteering skills are introduced as the boys learn to create and interpret maps.